- home

 Cath, Perth

-This course is, quite simply, suitable for everyone.
-As this course is completed online, it is available to students from all over the world.
+This class is, quite simply, suitable for everyone – from absolute beginners to more experienced bakers who want to brush up on their scone-making skills.
+As this class is completed online, it is suitable for students from all over the world.

 What will I learn?

-This class covers the various mixing methods and techniques used when making sponge cakes and includes the following recipes:
+This course covers the various mixing methods and techniques used when making sponge cakes and includes the following recipes:

 Included are also Anneka's top tips for beautiful sponges, how to remove sponges from cake tins, how to roll a Swiss Roll, and loads of clever ideas on how to embellish your sponge cakes.